 How to fix it: Change the password on your Wi-Fi network to something more complex.

-Make the password on your wireless network something that is too complex for your neighbours to guess.
+Make the password on your wireless network something that is too complex for your neighbors to guess.
 You don’t want just anyone to be able to use your home Internet.

 4. Your Wi-Fi router or the device you’re using to access it might be old or outdated.